adammathes/neko/README.md

 #### Add to cron

-Place your binaries and config files some place reasonable and add this to your cron.
+Place your binaries and config files some place reasonable and add a cron job

     34 * * * * ~/bin/nekocrawl ~/neko_config.json &> /dev/null